St. Lawrence O’Toole; the man with a difficult mission – 14th November

 Facebooktwitterredditpinterestlinkedinmailby feather

-St. Flannan the baker saint and patron of Killaloe – 18th December
+St. Flannan the ruddy cheeked baker saint and patron of Killaloe – 18th December

 The Killaloe monastic connection